Negotiation Skills Online Course

 In order to navigate these challenges - and make the most of the many opportunities - it follows that librarians, contract managers and other procurement professionals need to be knowledgeable, confident and competent negotiators.

-For almost 10 years, this unique and widely-respected course, has been informing and empowering acquisitions librarians and other procurement professionals, growing their confidence and skills, and enabling them to gain the best from every negotiation.
+Since 2007 this unique and widely-respected course has been informing and empowering resource and acquisitions librarians and other procurement professionals, growing their confidence and skills, and enabling them to gain the best from every negotiation.

 all have rated their overall learning experience